Industry knew about risks of PFAS 'forever chemicals' for decades before push to restrict them, study says | CBC News

 Until around 2000, the public health community considered PFAS to be inert and not something that would cause health problems, the study notes.

 However, the chemicals can enter our blood and bodies from non-stick Teflon pans, fire retardant, food wrappers, cosmetics, and even the environment.
-In studies, they have been found in the bodies of most people tested in the U.S., Canada and other countries, and have been detected in major water bodies.
+In studies, they have been found in the bodies of most people tested in the U.S., Canada and other countries, and have been detected in major bodies of water.

 Today, PFAS have been linked to liver problems, pregnancy issues, immune problems and some cancers.
 These health effects have mostly been observed in animal testing; the exact impact on human health remains unclear and is difficult to study as it would involve exposing people to suspected toxins.